-However, it has been observed that when it actually comes down to living those experiences, many college students lose track of things to do and how to make the most of their time abroad.
-So, in order to clear out this conundrum and perpetuate the excitement of traveling abroad, here are some highly recommended travel experiences for college students to live their dreams as they study abroad.
+However, when it actually comes down to living those experiences, many college students lose track of things to do and how to make the most of their time abroad.
+In order to clear out this conundrum and perpetuate the excitement of traveling abroad, here are some highly recommended travel experiences for college students to live their dreams as they study abroad.

 It feels good when you find someone who speaks your language, especially, when the other person is from a different soil altogether.
 The exact same thing happens when you speak to someone in their own local language in their country; it creates an immediate connection.
 It may take some effort to learn the local language, but you can always start with basic words, phrases, slang, etc. Try introducing yourself, greetings, asking for directions, and so on.

 This is a special recommendation for the palate trippers.
-It is one thing to try a local favorite or a signature recipe of a local restaurant, but learning and trying your hands at cooking one is a different game altogether.
+It's one thing to try a local favorite or a signature recipe of a local restaurant, but learning and trying your hands at cooking it is a different game altogether.
 This is one of the most creative ways to blend in with the local community.
 I mean, who doesn’t like food?
-You can always use this as a kind of experience to enhance your future career prospects as well (if you are looking to become a connoisseur).
+You can always use this as a kind of experience to enhance your future career prospects as well (if you're looking to become a connoisseur).

 Traveling abroad doesn’t necessarily mean having a high-end GoPro gadget or a fancy DSLR around your neck.
 The real memories aren’t that of selfies clicked in front of monuments and heritage sites or the materialistic things you buy from the market.
 Memories are made from the moments you live with your friends and the local people.
 The laughs you share and the stories you learn make great souvenirs to take back home.

 Ever thought of how you can do a lot more than sightsee when you study abroad?
 For example, something that involves giving back to society?
-Volunteering is a way to not only travel to a destination but bring about a change in the community by working for its development.
+Volunteering is a way to not only travel to a destination but work for its development.
 This is a great option for an eventful gap year traveling abroad.
-You don’t just get to live with the locals, but also eat with them, learn about their lifestyle and daily challenges, and spend quality time working together: a perfect “living like a local” experience.
+You don’t just get to live with the locals but also eat with them, learn about their lifestyle and daily challenges, and spend quality time working together—a perfect “living like a local” experience.